CH340G programmer for ESP8266/ESP32

 The device is built around cheap and popular CH340G chips.
 The only addition to standard schematics is two BC847 transistors for automatic programming.

 Components are soldered on dual layer PCB.
 I did not need to make it as small as possible, so the components are distributed very sparse.
 And since I already have a bunch of regular 12MHz quartz oscillators I used one of them instead of buying SMD one.

 The PCBs were ordered at JLCPCB and arrived in about two weeks after ordering.
 Quality, as always, is very good.
 Minimal batch of 5 boards is enough.

-With this project for the first time I have tried hot air gun.
-Technology is simple - put some mechanical solder paste on the board, place components and heat them with the hot air.
+With this project for the first time, I have tried a hot air gun.
+Technology is simply - put some mechanical solder paste on the board, place components and heat them with the hot air.
 The solder will melt and put everything in place.
 It worked quite well for me although I’ve put too much soldering paste and had to remove excess with the iron.
 Next time I am going to order special stencil together with the board for easy application.